marta4ka/CST205Project_Team9/README.md

 # CST205_Project_Team9
-Color Palette:
+PaletteFinder

-Extracts domain color for a palette, printing out an exact image of it at the bottom.
+Website with a program that extracts dominant colors from an uploaded image to create two palettes: original colors and complementary colors, displying an image of them at the bottom of the page.

 extract_palette.py:
 This file takes an image and analyzes the image to extract its color values.
-It will then put the colors from the image into seperate boxes and then will place them sequentially and horizontally on a blank canvas.
-When the canvas is created we will have two examples: a palette with the colors in the image, and the original image with the palette beneath it.
+It will then put the colors from the image into separate boxes and then will place them sequentially and horizontally on a blank canvas.
+When the canvas is created we will have two examples: a palette with the dominant colors from the image, and the original image with the palette beneath it.

 flask_webpage.py: